san-bed/the-legend-of-zoe/README.md

 # Installation

-Start by cloning the repository with:
+You only have to clone the repository:

 ```
 git clone https://github.com/San-Bed/The-Legend-of-Zoe.git